 -- Maya Danubé, fragrant jazz bass clarinet, New York City http://mayadanube.com [email protected] (917)611-5310 Watch & listen: https://www.youtube.com/user/mayadanube Friend me, baby: https://www.facebook.com/mayadanube

-- Make a descriptive subject.
+When you email people, write a descriptive subject.
 Never “hey” or “booking”.
 Try “Available June 6 for showcase?” or “introduction to photographer”.
 This is considerate.
-Now when your email is one of hundreds in an inbox, it will say exactly what is contained inside, from the other person’s point of view.
+Now when your email is one of hundreds in an inbox, it will say exactly what is contained inside.

-- Make it as short as possible.
-The shorter your email, the more likely it will be read and replied to.
+Make it as short as possible.
+The shorter your email, the more likely it will get a response.
 Be direct.
 Five sentences is ideal.
 If your email is too long, they are likely to procrastinate, and never get back to it.

-- Use short paragraphs.
+Use short paragraphs.
 Leave plenty of space.
 Reading a screen is different from reading a book.
-Avoid that huge book-size paragraph block of text.

-- Know your social media URLs.
-Telling someone to go search for you is like telling them to look up your phone number in the phone book.
-Instead, know your exact URLs (twitter.com/yourname, facebook.com/yourname) so you can give it to people directly.
+Know your URLs.
+Telling someone to go search for you is like telling them to look up your phone number.
+Instead, know your exact URLs (yoursite.com, twitter.com/something, facebook.com/whatever) so you can give it to people directly.
 If you don’t, they’ll probably never bother to go search for you.

-- Know how to make an MP3.
-Give it a good filename like YOUR_NAME-Song_Title.mp3 (not Untitled01.mp3) Edit the ID3 tags to put your full name and URL in the info, so whoever has this MP3 knows who it is and how to find you.
+Know how to make an MP3.
+Give it a good filename like YOUR_NAME-Song_Title.mp3 (not mix7.mp3) Don’t use spaces in the filename.
+Edit the ID3 tags to put your full name and URL in the info, so whoever has this MP3 knows who it is and how to find you.